lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  +-- ... --+- ... -+-+- ... -+--------...-------+

 ~~~~
-{: #Fig-NotLastWin title='Fragment Detailed Format for Fragments except the Last One, Window mode'}
+{: #Fig-NotLastWin title='Fragment Detailed Format for Fragments except the Last One, ACK-Always and ACK-on-Error'}